 But as it turns out, I read the entire Rose Wilder series (that’s Laura’s daughter) and not the original series that started the entire franchise.

 This summer I decided it was time to take a deep dive into the classics of children’s literature.
-I know they take up sentimental real estate in the hearts of so many readers, young and old, and it felt like I was missing out on something by not having read them.
+I know Little House on The Prairie takes up sentimental real estate in the hearts of so many readers, young and old, and it felt like I was missing out on something by not having read them.

 And now, having blown through nine volumes and having the Laura Ingalls Wilder autobiography Pioneer Girl sitting in my to-read pile, I can say I’ve successfully conquered the series.
 I’m not in any way sure I loved it, nor that I even think it was something I would have loved dearly as a young reader, but it sure was enlightening to come to it with my adult eyes and perspective.